alexharv074/aws_exam_notes/developer/lambda_notes.md

 - Test Locally.
 Test the application locally using sam local invoke and/or sam local start-api.
 Note that with these commands, even though your Lambda function is invoked locally, it reads from and writes to AWS resources in the AWS Cloud.

 - Package.
-When you're satisfied with your Lambda function, bundle the Lambda function, AWS SAM template, and any dependencies into an AWS CloudFormation deployment package using sam package.
+When you're satisfied with your Lambda function, bundle the Lambda function, AWS SAM template, and any dependencies into an AWS CloudFormation deployment package using `sam package`.

 - Deploy.
-Deploy the application to the AWS Cloud using sam deploy.
+Deploy the application to the AWS Cloud using `sam deploy`.
 At this point, you're able to test your application in the AWS Cloud by invoking it using standard Lambda methods.

 # API Gateway